sapegin/tamia/Readme.md

 ### Using Modules

-To add module to the project add this to you main JavaScript module:
+To add module to the project add this to your main JavaScript module:

 ```javascript
 import 'tamia/lib/modules/modulename';
 ```

 Default skin is enabled by default.
-To disable it add to project‘s Stylus config:
+To disable it, add the following to the project‘s Stylus config:

 ```scss
 modules_default_skin = false;